warpcode/nanorc/README.md

 to common GUI conventions where possible (e.g. `Ctrl+S` for save, `Ctrl+O` for open).

-Note: key bindings are automatically disabled on OS X (see the "Compatibility" section below).
+Note: key bindings are automatically disabled when using nano versions earlier than 2.2 (see the "Compatibility" section below).

 ### Warnings